rppicomidi/pico-usb-midi-processor/README.md

 the feedback process gets automatically added to the corresponding PUMP MIDI OUT port.
 This "feedback" process does not show on the MIDI OUT Setup on the OLED screen, but it is there.

+## List of MIDI Processors
+- Channel Button Remap: convert the 2nd byte of a 3-byte MIDI channel message to a different value; in the opposite data direction, convert the second value back to the original value.
+This is useful for remapping buttons that have LEDs associated with them.
+For example, Mackie Control compatible control surfaces use Channel Note On messages to convey button presses to the host.
+The host will send back the same channel message with velocity 0 to turn the button's LED off.
+It will send Note On velocity 127 to turn the LED on.
+- Channel Message Remap: same as Channel Button Remap without the feedback path.
+- MC Fader Pickup: Mackie Control compatible control surfaces send fader movements embedded in Channel Pitch Bend messages.
+If you move a fader and the host DAW is not synchronized to it, then the DAW fader position will jump.
+To prevent jumps, use this processor.
+Whenever the DAW sends a fader position to the PUMP, the PUMP will record that position and will not forward a fader movement from the attached MIDI device until the fader position moves past the last position the DAW sent.
+- Transpose: if a channel note message passes into the processor with the correct MIDI channel and within the Min MIDI note and Max MIDI note note number range, then the processor will add Halfstep delta halfsteps to the note number.
+If the Halfstep delta value is negative, then the processor will subtract halfsteps from the note number.
+- More processors are coming.
+I have not gotten to them yet.